elabftw/api-workshop/README.md

 Note: the commands below assume a GNU/Linux or MacOS operating system.
 If you are using Windows, it is recommended to ~ditch it~ use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

+We will use `uv` to manage dependencies, see installation instructions: https://github.com/astral-sh/uv?tab=readme-ov-file#installation

 ~~~bash
 # Clone the repository on your computer
 git clone https://github.com/elabftw/api-workshop.git